niall-byrne/nginx-certified/README.md

 - The suggested policy for the AWS Credentials is: ```AmazonRoute53FullAccess```
 - You can use any port you like for the reverse proxy component.

-Store the configuration files you wish to deploy in your vault instance, and configure your override.sh file to load them at run time.
-(See example deployment.)

 # Deployment